Securely Aggregated Coded Matrix Inversion: Abstract

 \section{Abstract}

-Federated learning (FL) is a decentralized model for training data distributed across client devices.
-Coded computing (CC) is a method for mitigating straggling workers in a centralized computing network, by using erasure-coding techniques.
-In this work we propose approximating the inverse of a data matrix, where the data is generated by clients; similar to the FL paradigm, while also being resilient to stragglers.
-To do so, we propose a CC method based on gradient coding.
-We modify this method so that the coordinator does not need to have access to the local data, the network we consider is not centralized, and the communications which take place are secure against potential eavesdroppers.
+Coded computing is a method for mitigating straggling workers in a centralized computing network, by using erasure-coding techniques.
+Federated learning is a decentralized model for training data distributed across client devices.
+In this work we propose approximating the inverse of an aggregated data matrix, where the data is generated by clients; similar to the federated learning paradigm, while also being resilient to stragglers.
+To do so, we propose a coded computing method based on gradient coding.
+We modify this method so that the coordinator does not access the local data at any point; while the clients access the aggregated matrix in order to complete their tasks.
+The network we consider is not centrally administrated, and the communications which take place are secure against potential eavesdroppers.